Vincent2311/Vincent2311.github.io/_teaching/courses.md

 2. If you plan to persue a graduate study in Hong Kong, the grade at UG Year 4 Fall may still matter during application (especially if you want any scholarship).

-If you want any suggestions on course selection or exchange, don't hesitate to contact me😺
+Don't hesitate to contact me if you want any suggestions on course selection or exchange 😺